velipso/gvasm/docs/assembler/lib.md

   for var pixel, x: row
     var {r, g, b, a} = pixel
     // each component ranges from 0-255

-  end
-end
+    // alternatively:
+    var col = image.rgb sprite, x, y
+    // col is -1 for transparent, or a 15-bit RGB number (GBA format) end end
 ```